Periodontal Maintenance Ocoee FL

 Periodontal related diseases start with dental plaque, which is a response to excess bacterial infections in the gum region.
 The plaque builds up and evolves to inflammation processes, which are an effort from our body to destroy bacteria.
 Along with the elimination of bacteria, the inflammation damages the surrounding tissues.

 The lack of oral hygiene leads to plaque building up on the teeth and later spreading to the gums and below, where toothbrushes can’t reach.
-That is why flossing is crucial to keep bacteria from accumulating.
+That is why brushing the roof of your mouth and flossing is crucial to keep bacteria from accumulating.
 If your gums bleed when you floss or brush, it is a sign of inflammation and poor dental hygiene.
 When inflammation occurs, the gum tissues start swelling and create a detached space between gum and teeth, thus enhancing plaque and bacterial build.
 This creates a vicious circle that might compromise dental health for life.

 Damaged tissues might heal, but they will never go back to their original forms, and that is when periodontal maintenance plays a definitive role in dental care.
 Procedures like scaling and root planing, gum grafting, dental implants, and crown lengthening, among others, require lifetime care to avoid further problems.
 Periodontal maintenance is a serious business and simple preventive prophylaxis should never be substituted for it since periodontal maintenance is an active treatment for possible chronic disease.